hubmapconsortium/ingest-validation-tools/README.md

 Typical usecases:

-  --type_metadata + --globus_origin_directory: Validate one or more
+  --type_metadata + --globus_url: Validate one or more
   local metadata.tsv files against a submission directory already on Globus.

-  --globus_origin_directory: Validate a submission directory on Globus, with <type>-metadata.tsv files in place.
+  --globus_url: Validate a submission directory on Globus, with <type>-metadata.tsv files in place.

   --local_directory: Used in development against test fixtures, and in